prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 ## Alternatives

-Oh My Prvd is not the first Roblox game framework.
+Prvd 'M Wrong is not the first Roblox game framework.
 In fact, there are several existing game frameworks for Roblox.
-Besides Oh My Prvd, you might consider:
+Besides Prvd 'M Wrong, you might consider:

 - [Knit by sleitnick](https://github.com/Sleitnick/Knit)
 - [Flamework by fireboltofdeath](https://github.com/rbxts-flamework)